Skip to main content

 • The FPS Economy, SMEs, Self-employed and Energy is the federal public service in charge of the economic policy in Belgium.
 The FPS supports the Belgian telecommunication sector in developing and implementing regulations and in stimulating innovation.

 • The Belgian Institute for Postal services and Telecommunications (BIPT) is the regulator for electronic communications.
-It has among others the task to promote competition, to contribute to the development of the internal market and to protect the users' interests.
+One of its tasks is to promote competition, to contribute to the development of the internal market and to protect the users' interests.
 BIPT is involved in many aspects of the national broadband strategy.
-It especially gathers, analyses and presents information on the supply of broadband services, in order to stimulate the roll out of broadband networks and to identify the remaining white areas.
+In particular, it gathers, analyses and presents information on the supply of broadband services, in order to stimulate the roll-out of broadband networks and to identify the remaining white areas.
 The BIPT launched the website www.fibreinfo.be informing about fibre roll-out.
-It answers the questions of end users, operators, municipalities and property owners about the technology, the possibilities, the rights and obligations etc. regarding fibre.
+It answers the questions of end users, operators, municipalities and property owners about the technology, the possibilities, the rights and obligations regarding fibre.

 Main aims for broadband development